alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/customizing.md

 ### Define ModelPointer and ModelSize methods

 These functions are wrappers around the functions generated in the C++ file containing the neural network model as an array.
-This generation the C++ array from the `.tflite` file, logic needs to be defined in the `usecase.cmake` file for this `HelloWorld` example.
+This logic for generation of the C++ array from the `.tflite` file needs to be defined in the `usecase.cmake` file for this `HelloWorld` example.

 For more details on `usecase.cmake`, refer to: [Building options](./building.md#build-options).